Nethraa24/Using-Wireshark---analyzing-web-browser-artifacts-email-header-analysis-/README.md

 ## RESULT:
-Web browser artifacts and email headers were successfully analyzed using Wireshark
+Web browser artifacts and email headers were successfully analyzed using Wireshark.